getsentry/sentry-javascript/MIGRATION.md

 }
 ```

+## 6. Build Changes

+We now provide a proper ESM output of the SDK.
+There have also been some other build changes under the hood.
+One side
+effect of this is that importing Sentry as a default import does not work anymore.
+Note that this was never supported
+(even on v7) and this was never intended to work (and also not documented anywhere).
+However, it seems that for some
+configuration combinations, it was still possible to do `import Sentry from '@sentry/browser'`.
+This is not possible
+anymore in v8.
+Please use `import * as Sentry from '@sentry/browser'` instead.

 # Upgrading Sentry Feedback (beta, 7.x to 8.0)

 For details on upgrading Feedback from the beta 7.x to the release 8.x version, please view the